0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 We will begin by covering the foundational knowledge necessary to grasp the techniques outlined later in this article.
 These techniques share a common underlying concept, making a solid groundwork crucial for a better understanding and appreciation of these strategies.
 Additionally, we will briefly touch upon some considerations to keep in mind when applying these optimizations.

+Before we begin, the code examples have been uploaded to the [deep dives repo](https://github.com/0xlgtm/gas-optimization-deep-dive-source-code/).
+Feel free to clone it if you wish to follow along with the code examples.
+We will be using Solidity compiler version 0.8.22 with optimizations enabled for 10,000 runs.

 # Prerequisite Knowledge

 ## Understanding Opcodes